 Pilot Gold's officers certify the design of Pilot Gold's ICFR using the Internal Control - Integrated Framework (2013) issued by The Committee for Sponsoring Organizations of the Treadway Commission.
-There were no changes to the internal controls over financial reporting that occurred during the nine months ended September 30, 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Based on a review of its internal control procedures at the end of the period covered by this MD&A, management has determined that the Company's internal controls over financial reporting have been effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+There were no changes to the internal controls over financial reporting that occurred during the year ended December 31, 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
+However, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
 Also, projections of any evaluation of effectiveness in future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.